aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 * Can be used in a search by DB (but cannot be efficiently used indexes)

 #### Cons
-* In some cases flags cannot be updated in parallel
+* In some cases, flags cannot be updated in parallel
 * Cannot search flags by index
 * Have to be documented (name to bit mapping)
 * Should be explained for some people